 A firm with experience working with refugees, running awareness campaigns, and securing funds for the integration of refugees into national education systems—Erin Buisse Consulting—was hired to guide the initiative.

-The effort is financially supported by the Swedish International Development Cooperation Agency (Sida), through a contribution to TWAS.
+The Science in Exile initiative is financially supported by the Swedish International Development Cooperation Agency (Sida), through a contribution to TWAS.